openneuropet/PET2BIDS/matlab/Readme.md

 # Read and write raw scanner files as nifti + json

 BIDS requires nifti files and json.
-While json can be writen be hand, this is more convenient to populate them as one reads data.
-One issue is that some information is not encoded in ecat/dicom headers and thus needs to be created overwise.
+While json can be written be hand, this is more convenient to populate them as one reads data.
+One issue is that some information is not encoded in ecat/dicom headers and thus needs to be created otherwise.

 ## Dependencies